elchulito88/Lead-Gen-Workshop/Readme.md

 #### In this workshop, you will work through an end-to-end workflow broken into various labs to -

-* Read in data from a live source
+* Read in data from a live datasource
 * Prepare your data in an IDE of your choice, with an option to leverage distributed computing clusters
 * Train several models in various frameworks
 * Compare model performance across different frameworks and select the best-performing model